 Did you recently integrate a new employee?
 You saw him being challenged with your processes, IT, even some of your employee's personality traits.
-We usually recruit for skills and we lay off for personality.
 Even when there is a great "FIT", the employee might leave if the integration is harsh for him.
-Sometimes entering a new company culture might be considered as a shock.
+Sometimes entering a new company culture might be considered a shock.

 Let's emphasize its relevance to the business world.